 Schools offer generous financial aid programs.
 While the programs vary from school to school, always ask about financial aid.

 Sports is not an add-on or an extra at a boarding school.
 It is an integral part of the program every boarding school offers.
-Obviously some schools have more and better athletic facilities than others.
+Obviously, some schools have more and better athletic facilities than others.
 But the point is that every student is required to participate in sports.
 Most schools set aside one afternoon a week for sports.
 Saturdays are major sports days as well.
 Depending on what part of the country you are in, the sports lineup will include everything from hockey to crew.
-Participation is at several skill and competitive levels with intramural and varsity sports hugely popular.
-As a result you will find indoor track and field facilities, natatoria, basketball, squash and badminton courts, golf courses, equestrian facilities, soccer and field hockey fields, hockey rinks, rowing facilities and much more.
+Participation is at various skill and competitive levels with intramural and varsity sports hugely popular.
+As a result, you will find indoor track and field facilities, natatoria, basketball, squash, and badminton courts, golf courses, equestrian facilities, soccer and field hockey fields, hockey rinks, rowing facilities, and much more.

-Read the information on boarding school web sites.
+Read the information on boarding school websites.
 Visit the schools.
 One common aspect of boarding schools quickly becomes apparent.
 They all pride themselves on offering a warm, family atmosphere.
 How do they do that?
 They break the student population down into smaller, more intimate groups by having the students living in dormitories.
 Each dorm has a resident faculty supervisor or dorm master living down the hall from where your child lives.
-The socialization and fostering of relationships continues with family style meals and relaxing times in the common room.
-Many schools also use a house system which groups students across grade and age levels.
+The socialization and fostering of relationships continue with family-style meals and relaxing times in the common room.
+Many schools also use a house system that groups students across grade and age levels.
 Houses compete internally and with each other for all kinds of things.
-They engage in activities and projects will build bonds and team spirit.
+They engage in activities and projects that will build bonds and team spirit.